MaxLastBreath/TOTK-DFPS/README.md

 ## Mods

-### Static FPS
+### FPS
-Static FPS allows you to set your desired update interval:
+FPS allows you to set your desired update interval:
 - 1 = 60 FPS
 - 2 = 30 FPS
 - 3 = 20 FPS